How To Get a Divorce in the UK

 For individual applications, one person (the Applicant) begins the process.
 The form is simple and can be done online through Gov.UK, or you can use a solicitor.
 You can also apply for a divorce by post by downloading and filling in a divorce application form D8.

-Whichever method you choose, you need to provide:
+Whichever method you choose, you need to provide the following:

 - The full name and address of both parties